ednieuw/DCF77_HC12/README.md

 <br />
 with a HC-12 module
 in the air as text.<br />
-The <a href="../DCF77/DCF77_Arduino.html">DCF77-signal </a>is a pulse that is send every second into the ether with a length of 0.1 or 0.2 second. <br />
+The DCF77-signal is a pulse that is send every second into the ether with a length of 0.1 or 0.2 second. <br />
 The short and long pulse represents a 0 and 1.<br />
 When 59 bits are sent the program can extract the time date from this binary string.
 The 60th bit is a second pause without a pulse.<br />